Our Kingdom Community vision statement was first adopted in 2017.

-Wheaton Academy will commit to seeking God and praying for healing in our communities, schools, country, and the world.
+Wheaton Academy will commit to seeking God and praying for healing in our communities, schools, country, and world.
 We know that prayer is critical as it brings us in line with the will of God for our lives and ministry.

 Our lives are to be living sacrifices of worship to Jesus Christ.
 In all that we do, we want students to see God’s glory and to give Him the praise and honor He deserves.

-We want students to celebrate the goodness of God and to see that His way is the best way.
-He calls us to an abundant life filled with joy, and we want students to celebrate their identity as children of God and to value it above all other identities.
+We want students to celebrate the goodness of God and see that His way is the best way.
+He calls us to an abundant life, filled with joy, and we want students to celebrate their identity as children of God and to value it above all other identities.
 Likewise, we will celebrate God’s creative diversity and will value the qualities and gifts of every person.

 (Some of the items were taken and slightly edited from https://www.gracetyler.org/accessibilitydiversityandunity/)